Instead of simply making a summary report of this reading, I

 -Where to leave the unconscious, Freud and other theories about the way in which we act?
 Why detaching mind and activity should not be valid?
 Sometimes we act out of being disciplined enough, regardless of thoughts aims and purposes.
 Sometimes one can see that exactly in the works of students who merely comply with a task, even reluctantly, but purposefully.

 -On the historical influence from the 20s.
 Well, yes, it affects but I would think the society of proletarians did not really make a claim for theories of this or any other type; this was probably supplied to replace an economic theory that could be associated with “unacceptable” ideologies.
 That seems plausible, and as much as many other elaborations could have appeared as creative minds can always stretch concepts and turn data into relevant, important object of study.
 Later we realize that it was after all worthy of revision.
 If for nothing else, one needs to validate any though.
-However,
+However, I still see no persuasive reason to believe this is needed when other theories can help well enough.
+Maybe I need to see the evidence and putting these many words into action, to be used to improve what, by the way: activity or networked activities, or development or the subject and its internal purpose selection mechanisms?

 -On the social being: Marxist, and more.
 This is also inferred from sociology and widely discussed, reflecting on systemic approached to interaction like organizational theory.
 I wonder why this is studied in isolation, maybe for the reasons mentioned above?
 To make it ideologically correct and present it as unique in its own context?
 The social being approach is understood from times immemorial.
 Greeks already developed the notion (was later formulated in clear statement and legal doctrine by romans) that rules and patterns appear when society if formed and that there was no reason to develop regulatory systems for an individual alone.
 So it is not really a borrowed idea, It rather seems we all talk about the same phenomena, and arrive to similar conclusions but like to assign to processes distinct taxonomies and terminology to give relevance to the science of our choice.
 Strangely enough, despite the separatist underlying tone that I perceive in the text, the same says later that the most prominent figure relevant to Activity theory itself considered unification of theory a possibility: “Vygotsky’s ambition was no less than to lay the foundation for a new approach that would allow integration and generalization of psychological knowledge.”
 Pag.
 39.